stevejarvis/stevejarvis.github.io/_posts/2023-03-12-where-the-usac-racers-at.md

 So, that's what we did here.
 And the put it in a map.
 The elements on the map below represent a heatmap of the license holders who raced at least one USAC-sanctioned race from February 2022 - February 2023 (where the racer lives, not necessarily where they raced).

-_Recommend interacting with this map on desktop for best experience.
-It doesn't work real well on mobile._
+_Recommend interacting with this map on desktop._

 <div id="map" style="width: 100%; height: 300px;"></div>